MelanX/SkyblockBuilder/docs/1.19.x/packdev/packdev.md

       "desc": "Default template",
       "file": "default.nbt",
       "spawns": "default",
-      "direction": "south"
+      "direction": "south",
+      "offset": [ 0, 0 ]
     }
   ]
 }
 ```

 - The `name` is the name displayed in the `Customize` screen when selecting the world-preset.
-- The `desc` is the description displayed in the `Customize` screen when selecting the world-type.
+- The `desc` (optional - default "") is the description displayed in the `Customize` screen when selecting the world-type.
 - The `file` is the name of the file for that template.
 - The `spawns` is the spawn configuration name from the `spawns` option.
-- The `direction` is the direction the user should look at for this template.
-If not provided, it'll be `south`.
+- The `direction` (optional - default "south") is the direction the user should look at for this template.
+If not
+  provided, it'll be `south`.
+- The `offset` (optional - default [ 0, 0 ]) is the offset for this specific template.
+Read
+  [here](../config/world.md#offset) more about the offset.
+This specific offset can also be set for x (first number)
+  and z (second number) separately.
 You can have the same file and the same spawns in multiple configurations.
-They all are only seperated by the name.
+They all are only separated by the name.

 You can also set an icon for each template.
 This is located in `config/skyblockbuilder/templates/icon/<name>.png`.
 The
 name needs to be lowercase.